beanone/graph_reader_api/README.md

 ## Testing with Postman

-A Postman collection is provided to help you test the API endpoints.
-To use it:
+A Postman collection is provided to help you test the API endpoints. **You must log in to Locksmitha and obtain a JWT before making any requests (except `/health`).**

 1. Install [Postman](https://www.postman.com/downloads/)